Duncan Suttles

-Duncan Suttles (born 21 December 1945) is a chess grandmaster.
-The outstanding Canadian player of his generation, Suttles was recognized internationally for the originality of his strategic play in the mid-1960s and 70s.
+Duncan Suttles (born 21 December 1945) is a Canadian chess grandmaster.
+Canada's second grandmaster after Abe Yanofsky, Suttles was recognized internationally for the originality of his strategic play in the mid-1960s and 70s.
 He retired from competitive chess in 1985.

 Early years

 Born in San Francisco, Suttles moved to Canada at age 8 when his father began teaching at the University of British Columbia.
-Mentored by Elod Macskasy, he was of National Master strength by his mid-teens, which was unusual for Canadian chess at that time.
+Mentored by Elod Macskasy, he was of national master strength by his mid-teens, which was unusual for Canadian chess at that time.

 Suttles was 15 when made his first appearance in the Closed Canadian Chess Championship at Brockville, 1961, scoring 3/11.
 Suttles won the British Columbia Championship in 1963 and 1966.
 In his second Closed, he scored 8½ from 15 games at Winnipeg 1963, finishing just above the middle of the strongest and youngest field yet seen in a Canadian final.
-Suttles tied for 3rd–5th places in the 1964 Canadian Open Chess Championship in Toronto, and as the top junior, qualified for the 1965 Junior World Chess Championship.
+Suttles tied for 3rd–5th places in the 1964 Canadian Open Chess Championship in Toronto, and as the top junior, qualified for the 1965 World Junior Chess Championship.
 He took part in the Gijon International Chess Tournament (1965), placing 2nd behind Luis Bronstein.
 At home in Vancouver for the 1965 Canadian Championship, Suttles scored 8/11, finishing second behind eight-time champion Abe Yanofsky.
 As a dual citizen (he became a Canadian citizen in 1966), Suttles was also eligible for the US Championship in New York City in 1965–66, where he finished last with 2½/11; Bobby Fischer won.

 Suttles attended the University of British Columbia and represented the school in inter-university chess competition.
 He earned his undergraduate degree in mathematics and began to study for a doctorate, but eventually quit the program to work in private industry.
 He married his wife Dobrila in 1968.